pyOCD Debugger

 dormant: true

-Sequence diagrams for pyOCD subcommands
+Debug Access Sequence Usage for pyOCD Commands

-The diagram arrow "Repeat for each Processor Core" is misleading.
-Only the following blocks are executed once per processor core: Read Target Features, DebugCoreStart, Stop Processor / ResetCatchSet, Wait for Processor to Stop, and Initialize Debug Components.
+connect:modeattach, no reset or halt operations are issued. - For multi-processor systems, only the following blocks are executed once per processor core: Read Target Features, DebugCoreStart, Stop Processor / ResetCatchSet, Wait for Processor to Stop, and Initialize Debug Components.
 The remaining diagram elements run once for the device as a whole.
 This distinction is important for multi-core targets, where some blocks run once per core and others run once for the device.

 Info